bleaktwig/yuadrem-wiki/docs/geography/fractured_lands.md

 The former are giant insect-like creatures that can be as large as an elephant and as precise as a mosquito.
 The latter are tormented amalgamates that dislodged from Cabb Goem-Rlamesh, ever haunted by insatiable hunger and unending pain.

-% Along with the tortles, grungs, and umans, the Schism brought forth terrible creatures known as the Nyxborn.
+% Along with the tortles, grungs, and umans, [The Schism](../history.md#war-of-spring) brought forth terrible creatures known as the Nyxborn.
 % These insect-like monstrosities can be as huge as the Mirmekolon, a colossal ant-lion hybrid, or as precise as the Khanokoladtes, a palm-sized moth that pierces skulls with its sharp dart-like mouth. -->

 #### Krejek and Kaljek